 As a research group, we believe it is important to share our knowledge.
 This way we deliver a structural contribution to education and educational development.
 We are pleased to share the results of studies and projects.

 Eric Velleman (1960) is a passionate researcher and has built a large international network in the field of inclusive digital design & engineering.
 His research on the implementation of digital accessibility at Dutch municipalities earned him a PhD from the University of Twente in 2018.
 Velleman has also conducted multiple studies on the digital accessibility of sectors like the Dutch government, the business world and healthcare.
 These studies, conducted for the Ministry of the Interior, the Netherlands Institute of Human Rights and interest groups, have been a topic of discussion in the Dutch House of Representatives and in national media.

 Alongside his position as professor by special appointment, Eric Velleman is scientific advisor at Stichting Accessibility and accessibility innovation specialist at Bartiméus, the expertise organization for the visually impaired or blind.

-School of: IT and Media Design
+IT and Media Design